TheJaredWilcurt/vue-desktop-basic/README.md

 ## Should I use this

 Probably not?
-It's more of a proof of concept.
-Can you run all of the features of a Vue app without the need for a bundler, since the process of bundling is pretty pointless for a desktop app (no point in shaving off 25KB when you are shipping 100MB).
+It's more of a proof of concept to see if you run all of the features of a Vue app without the need for a bundler, since the process of bundling is pretty pointless for a desktop app (no point in shaving off 25KB when you are shipping 100MB).

 Still though, there are a lot of good tips for NW.js apps in there in general, that are applicable to any desktop app, whether it is using Vue & NW.js or React & Electron.